 I am a PhD candidate in Electrical Engineering at Northeastern University, working with the Machine Learning group @ SPIRAL supervised by Professor Jennifer Dy.
-My current research interests include continual learning, adversarial attacks, and leveraging them for transparent and interpretable machine learning.
+My current research interests include 3D computer vision (particularly 3D reconstruction and novel-view synthesis), generative modeling, continual learning, adversarial attacks, and leveraging them for interpretability.
 Additionally, I have worked on unsupervised 3D reconstruction and classification, time-series forecasting and implicit neural networks.

 Besides my academic interests, I enjoy community service and reading biographies.